zoyashaf/DataLakehouses101/Data Processing with Delta Lakes/README.md

 ├── quickstart_sales_retail.ipynb                   # Gives an overview of multiple data tasks and ETL processes
 ```

 <b> Please note that the .ipynb files may have formatting issues. </b> For the best user experience, please download the .dbc files from [this link](https://drive.google.com/drive/folders/1FcC7Qokhj7fTLTpPUdYsHd62WHjVVP41?usp=sharing) and add them to your Databricks account.
-For help please refer to link